 Limelite Heritage Lime Mortar

 Limelite Heritage Lime Mortar is a cement-free blend of natural hydraulic lime and selected aggregates.
 The mortar is highly workable and combines long-term flexibility and breathability with durability.
-The mortar is available with two aggregate grades, 0.2 and 0.4, and a range of colours.
+The mortar is available with two aggregate grades, 2mm and 4mm, in two strength options of M2.5 & M5.0, all in a range of 6 colours.

 - Lime based, Portland cement free